zendesk/ruby-kafka/README.md

 * `leave_group.consumer.kafka` is sent whenever a consumer leaves a consumer group.
 It includes the following payload:
   * `group_id` is the consumer group id.

-* `set_offset.consumer.kafka` is sent when a consumer first seeks to an offset.
+* `seek.consumer.kafka` is sent when a consumer first seeks to an offset.
 It includes the following payload:
   * `group_id` is the consumer group id.
   * `topic` is the topic we are seeking in.
   * `partition` is the partition we are seeking in.